Position Statements

 • Identify medical complications of head trauma

-• Be familiar with doping issues and the effects of illicit and performance enhancing drugs
+• Be familiar with doping issues and the effects of illicit and performance-enhancing drugs

 • Establish a support team of dental specialists and auxiliary staff.